openstack/glance/doc/source/admin/useful-image-properties.rst

        ramdisk when booting an AMI-style image.
      - Valid image ID.
    * - All
+     - ``trait:<trait_name>``
+     - Added in the Rocky release.
+Functionality is similar to traits specified in `flavor extra specs <https://docs.openstack.org/nova/latest/user/flavors.html#extra-specs>`_.

+       Traits allow specifying a server to build on a compute node with the set of traits specified in the image.
+The traits are associated with the resource provider that represents the compute node in the Placement API.

+       The syntax of specifying traits is **trait:<trait_name>=value**, for
+       example:

+       * trait:HW_CPU_X86_AVX2=required
+       * trait:STORAGE_DISK_SSD=required

+       The nova scheduler will pass required traits specified on the image to the Placement API to include only resource providers that can satisfy the required traits.
+Traits for the resource providers can be managed using the `osc-placement plugin. <https://docs.openstack.org/osc-placement/latest/index.html>`_

+       Image traits are used by the nova scheduler even in cases of volume backed instances, if the volume source is an image with traits.
+     - Only valid value is ``required``, any other value is invalid.

+       * ``required`` - <trait_name> is required on the resource provider that represents the compute node on which the image is launched.
+   * - All
      - ``vm_mode``
      - The virtual machine mode.
 This represents the host/guest ABI (application binary interface) used for the virtual machine.